-The barrier of entry is also really low.
-Basically all you need is a semi-decent laptop and the ability to pick up a programming language and you’re pretty much good to go.
+The barrier of entry is also pretty low.
+All you need is a semi-decent laptop and the ability to pick up a programming language, and you’re pretty much good to go.

-But before that, there are a few important questions you need to ask yourself, namely:
+But before that, there are a few essential questions you need to ask yourself, namely:

 What language will you code your apps in?

 There are two choices here, Java or Kotlin.
 Kotlin is the official language recommended by Android.
-Before Kotlin, Java was the go-to language for everyone looking to make Android apps and a lot of developers still do.
+Before Kotlin, Java was the go-to language for everyone looking to make Android apps, and many developers still do.

 So which one should you pick?
 Well, we suggest you start with Kotlin.
-Java has been declared obsolete quite some time ago and Kotlin is the future of Android.
-However, if you’re more comfortable with coding in Java, it’s still a viable option.
-There are a lot of libraries that use it so that’s bound to make life easier for you.
+Java was declared obsolete quite some time ago, and Kotlin is the future of Android.
+However, if you’re more comfortable coding in Java, it’s still a viable option.
+There are a lot of libraries that use it, so that’s bound to make life easier for you.

 Which IDE should you use?

-Next up we’re going to have to install Android Studio, which is the go-to IDE for pros and beginners alike to make apps for Android.
-The Installation is actually quite simple.
+Next up, we will have to install Android Studio, which is the go-to IDE for pros and beginners alike to make apps for Android.
+The Installation is quite simple.
 Go to the official Android Studio website, download the IDE and follow alongwith the instructions.

 There are other alternatives to this too.
-Most popular ones being XCode, Adobe AIR, Corona SDK, Appcelerator and Xamarin but none make the development process as easy and fluid as Android Studio.
+The most popular ones are XCode, Adobe AIR, Corona SDK, Appcelerator and Xamarin, but none make the development process as easy and fluid as Android Studio.

-You can opt for said alternatives if you have any specific needs but for the most part, you’ll be pretty well off with Android Studio.
+You can opt for said alternatives if you have any specific needs, but you’ll be pretty well off with Android Studio for the most part.

 What makes an app, an ‘app’?

-Lastly, before we get to creating an app, we need to know what it takes to create one.
+Lastly, before creating an Android app, we need to know what it takes to create one.
 Essentially, there are two parts to an app, a Layout and a corresponding Activity.

-A layout is essentially the front end of an app where the user will interact with the app.
+A layout is essentially the front end of an app where the user will interact.
 It is made by a view or a combination of views that enable you to customise your app in whichever way you want.
-This particular part is going to be in XML, a markup language very similar to HTML.
+This particular part will be in XML, a markup language very similar to HTML.

-An Activity, on the other hand, is the code behind the layout that tells the layout what to do when a user interacts with it; what happens when you press a button, what to do if a certain gesture is detected, how the logic works behind the scenes and anything else relevant to the functionality of the app.
-This is the part you’re going to have to write in Kotlin, or Java if you prefer.
+An Activity, on the other hand, is the code behind the layout that tells the layout what to do when a user interacts with it; what happens when you press a button, what to do if a particular gesture is detected, how the logic works behind the scenes and anything else relevant to the functionality of the app.
+This is the part you’ll have to write in Kotlin or Java if you prefer.

-And from here on the world is your canvas.
-All you need to go is start turning your idea into reality.
+And from here on, the world is your canvas.
+All you need to do is start turning your idea into reality.